-> If you are an artist, computer programmer or community builder wanting to know how to make NFT art, this article will give you the big picture overview and then point you in the right direction to get started with the art.
+If you are an artist, computer programmer or community builder wanting to know how to make NFT art, this article will give you the big picture overview and then point you in the right direction to get started with the art.
 It will also help you with generating and uploading that collection.
-There will be references to NFT coding solutions and No Code NFT solutions.
+There will be references to NFT coding solutions and No Code NFT Generators.

-> The Basics of Making NFT art
+The Basics of Making NFT art

 NFTS are like online clubs where everyone is part of the same identifiable tribe.
 However, each person has their own unique identity within that tribe.